-COMMON STOCK

-offering v shares of common stock and the selling stockholders named in this prospectus are t receive any proceeds from the sale of shares by the selling stockholders.
-This is our initia s for our common stock.
-We anticipate that the initial public offering price will be between \$ and \$ per share. , for our common stock.
-We unticipate that the unital photic offering price will be between We expect to d apply to list our common stock on the N lew York Stock Exchange under the symbol "RUBI."
-We are an " ined under the federal securities laws and are subject to reduced public company reporting requirements.
-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 15.

-PRICE \$ PER SHARE

-Proceeds to the selling Proceeds to us stockholders Initial public Underwriting (before (before offering price discountexpenses) expenses) Per Share \$ \$ \$ \$ Total shares of common stock to cover over-allotments.

-We have granted the underwriters the right to purchase up to an additional

-The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares of common stock to purchasers on or about

-MORGAN STANLEY

-GOLDMAN, SACHS & CO.

-RBC CAPITAL MARKETS

-Needham & Company

-Oppenheimer & Co.
+PROJECT COMMON STOCK The Rubicon Project, Inc. is offering shares of co of common stock.
+We will not receive any proceeds from a market currently exists for our common stock.
+We anticipal the sale of shares by his is our initial public of We expect to apply to list our common stock on the New Yor rk Stock Exchange u nder the symbol "RUBI."
+We are an "emerging growth company" as define reporting requirements.
+Investing in our common PRICE \$ PI ER SHARE Per Share Total Initial public offering price \$ \$ Underwriting discount \$ \$ Proceeds to us (before expenses) \$ \$ Proceeds to the selling stockholders (before expenses) \$ We have granted the underwriters the right to purchase up to o an additional shares of common stock to cover over-allotments.
+The Securities and Exchange Commission and state securiti is truthful or complete.
+Any representation to the contrary is t approved or disapproved these securities, or determ ined if this prospectus The underwriters expect to deliver the shares of common stor ck to purchasers on o r about , 2014.
+MORGAN STANLEY G OLDMAN, SACH S & CO.
+RBC CA PITAL MARKETS Needham & Company Oppeni heimer & Co.
 Luma Securities